GoMyCodeAfrica/fullstackjs-course/01 HTML/3-Create_HTML_elements_with_tags.md

   <img src="img/grumpy-cat-small.png" alt="">
 </p>

-The main parts of our element are:
+The main parts of an HTML element are:

+1. **The opening tag**:
-1. <strong>The opening tag</strong>: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets.
-This states where the element begins, or starts to take effect — in this case where the start of the paragraph is.
+  * the name of the element, wrapped in opening and closing angle brackets `<>`.
+  * This states where the element begins, or starts to take effect.

+2. **The closing tag**:
-2. <strong>The closing tag</strong>: This is the same as the opening tag, except that it includes a forward slash before the element name.
-This states where the element ends — in this case where the end of the paragraph is.
-Failing to include a closing tag is a common beginner error and can lead to strange results.
+  * This is the same as the opening tag, except that it includes a forward slash before the element name.
+  * This states where the element ends.
+  * Failing to include a closing tag is a common beginner error and can lead to strange results.

+3. **The content**:
-3. <strong>The content</strong>: This is the content of the element, which in this case is just text.
+  This is the content of the element, which in this case is just text.
-4. <strong>The element</strong>: The opening tag plus the closing tag plus the content equals the element.
+4. **The element = opening tag + content + closing tag**

 ## Nesting elements